Caldarie/flutter_tflite_audio/README.md

 ```

-Please look at the [example](https://github.com/Caldarie/flutter_tflite_audio/tree/master/example) on how to implement these futures.

 4. For a rough guide on the parameters

 ```
-    **numThreads** - higher threads will reduce inferenceTime.
+numThreads - higher threads will reduce inferenceTime.
 However, cpu usage will be higher.

-    **sampleRate** - determines the number of samples per second
+sampleRate - determines the number of samples per second

-    **recordingLength** - determines the max length of the recording buffer.
+recordingLength - determines the max length of the recording buffer.
 If the value is not below or equal to your tensor input, it will crash.

-    **bufferSize** - Make sure this value is equal or below your recording length.
+bufferSize - Make sure this value is equal or below your recording length.
 A very high value may not allow the recording enough time to capture your voice.
 A lower value will give more time, but it'll be more cpu intensive

 ```